 Ten inches of the end of his small intestine had become medical waste, and while everything was stitched back up, it would take five days for his bowels to be kind enough to speak to him again and a long, vertical, worm-like pink scar will forever hurt his chances of being a swimsuit beauty.

 That’s Life…Isn’t It?

 When readers email me with questions and include the story of a young person’s diagnosis, I always think, “Oh, how awful, how terrible, how do you get through that at such a young age!?”

 But my husband was 19-22 when all of this happened.

 That is young.
 That is when people are supposed to be in the prime of their health, having fun, living life without a worry in the world beyond getting to class on time and if the cute girl down the hall will go out dancing with you.
 (She didn’t at first actually…and then she (I) did, obviously, in case you were wondering!)

 Somehow, what really is a tragic health crisis when I write it all down, just became part of the fabric of our lives.
 It was a big deal…it had to be…but I don’t think it felt monumental at the time and certainly doesn’t in retrospect.

-When I was challenged to think about whether our family had a #MyNewNormal story to tell that would fit with the One Small Change theme of the Fall 2014 Ultimate Healthy Living Bundle, I was stumped.
+I was challenged to think about whether our family had a #MyNewNormal story to tell, and I was stumped.